gtg092x/redux-batch-actions/README.md

 ### Merge

-By default, batch-middleware merges your data objects into a single action.
+By default, batch-actions merges your data objects into a single action.

 If you want to customize this, include it as a configuration with your middleware.